adilkaraoz/mcl_with_vagrant/README.md

 # English
 This repository run the vagrant image (Ubuntu 20.04) which contains requirements for running MCL mining or staking.
 You can look at http://marmara.io for information.
+Komodo updated to hard forked version at 10.06.2020.

 ## Requirements
 *   install virtual box from https://www.virtualbox.org/wiki/Downloads